dgerosa/writeapaper/README.md

 This is a template repository to write scientific papers with latex.

 A github action compiles the paper at every commit.
-The latest version is made available at this permanet URL
+The latest version is made available at this permanent URL

 > [github.com/dgerosa/writeapaper/blob/build/draft.pdf](https://github.com/dgerosa/writeapaper/blob/build/draft.pdf)